 2nd Decision: You have a range of processes for handling divorces.
 How do you want to approach this?

-- Mediation.
+Mediation.
 Another option is mediation, with or without attorneys.
-I have seen enough non-attorney agreements to believe that you really need to have an attorney present at the mediation or at least the advice of an attorney throughout the process.
-Otherwise, the result may be appealing but not workable.
+We have seen enough non-attorney mediation settlement agreements to believe that you really need to have an attorney present at the mediation or at least the advice of an attorney throughout the process.
+Otherwise, the result may be appealing but not workable and it may put you in a bad spot.

 How do you decide which process to try?
 Talk with an attorney and figure out what best meets your needs and abilities.
 Be aware that some attorneys don't do Collaborative Law and they may try to steer you away from it.
 Make sure you are meeting with a Family Law attorney who actually handles Collaborative cases.
 You can ask how many Collaborative cases the attorney has handled and when the attorney has attended training for Collaborative Law.